bluesky/bluesky/docs/otel-tracing.rst

 Tracing with Opentelemetry
 ==========================

+.. role:: py(code)
+   :language: python

-Bluesky is instrumented with [OpenTelemetry](https://opentelemetry.io/) tracing span hooks on runs, and on potentially long-running RunEngine methods such as `wait()` and `collect()`.
+Bluesky is instrumented with [OpenTelemetry](https://opentelemetry.io/) tracing span hooks on runs, and on potentially long-running RunEngine methods such as :py:`wait()` and :py:`collect()`.
 This can allow you to analyze where your plans are spending a lot of time.

 By itself, this doesn't do anything.
 To collect tracing output you should configure an exporter in your application or plan, and a collector to send the data to.
 You can find an example of how to do that [here](https://opentelemetry.io/docs/languages/python/exporters/#usage).
-Since the `start_as_current_span` decorator from the opentelemetry library doesn't work for generators, we also provide a `trace_plan` decorator in `bluesky.tracing`
+Since the :py:`@start_as_current_span` decorator from the opentelemetry library doesn't work for generators, we also provide a :py:`@trace_plan` decorator in :py:`bluesky.tracing`

-Tracing messages from the `RunEngine` are named `"Bluesky RunEngine <method name>"`, e.g. `"Bluesky RunEngine wait"`.
-Traces for runs are tagged with the `success`, `exit_status` as attributes, as well as the `reason` if one is available.
-Traces for methods are tagged with the content of the message (`msg.command`, `msg.args`, `msg.kwargs`, and `msg.obj`).
-Traces for `wait()` also log the `group` if one was given, or set `no_group_given` true if none was.
-Ophyd also has traces on `Status` objects to easily record how long they live for.
+Tracing messages from the :py:`RunEngine` are named :py:`"Bluesky RunEngine <method name>"`, e.g. :py:`"Bluesky RunEngine wait"`.
+Traces for runs are tagged with the :py:`success`, :py:`exit_status` as attributes, as well as the :py:`reason` if one is available.
+Traces for methods are tagged with the content of the message (:py:`msg.command`, :py:`msg.args`, :py:`msg.kwargs`, and :py:`msg.obj`).
+Traces for :py:`wait()` also log the :py:`group` if one was given, or set :py:`no_group_given` true if none was.
+Ophyd also has traces on :py:`Status` objects to easily record how long they live for.

 Examples:
 ---------